 I have come to know my

-great-grandmother Jane Catherine by the family research of great aunt Jessie's daughter
+great-grandmother Jane Catherine by the work of family genealogy researcher, great aunt Jessie's daughter

-Margaret Jacqueline Moore, and through mine and my sister Betty's further research in
+Margaret Jacqueline Moore, and by mine and my sister Betty's further research in

-Her father David McCord Hunter and his fraternal twin Ambrose Richey Hunter were young businessmen who had immigrated in 1818 from Maryville, Blount County, Tennessee, to Moulton.
+Her father David McCord Hunter and his fraternal twin Ambrose Richey Hunter were young businessmen in Moulton, who had immigrated in 1818 from Maryville, Blount County, Tennessee.

 The brothers were born in Washington County, Tennessee, in the years between 1796 and 1799.
-Their parents, James Hunter and his wife Jane McCord Hunter moved from Washington County to Maryville, Blount County, Tennessee, in 1801.
+By 1801 the brothers' parents James Hunter and wife Jane McCord Hunter had moved to Blount County, Tennessee.

-Jane Catherine was named for her paternal grandmother Jane McCord, and it is likely for her paternal great-grandmother Catherine Hunter, who lived in Virginia.
-Research to extend her genealogy is incomplete at this time.
+Jane Catherine was named for her paternal grandmother Jane McCord, and it is likely for her paternal great-grandmother Catherine Hunter, who lived in Virginia, but her genealogy is incomplete at this time.